ChalkBee

 Personal, Social and Community HealthMovement and Physical Activity

-On ChalkBee: Personal, Social and Community Health printables: food groups and healthy eating, the body systems, the five senses, hygiene, dental health, exercise and sleep, road, water, personal and sun safety (Australia's Slip, Slop, Slap, Seek, Slide), naming feelings, manners, kindness, friendship and growth mindset.
+On ChalkBee: Personal, Social and Community Health printables: food groups and healthy eating, a label-the-diagram body systems sheet (brain, heart, lungs, stomach) plus the body systems quiz, the five senses, hygiene, dental health, exercise and sleep, road, water, personal, sun (Australia's Slip, Slop, Slap, Seek, Slide) and fire safety, naming feelings, manners, kindness, friendship and growth mindset.
 Factual sheets use fixed matching and fill-in answer keys; reflective wellbeing sheets use open writing prompts.
-Movement and Physical Activity is practical, so it stays classroom-based.
+For Movement and Physical Activity, only the worksheet-shaped slice is covered: sports and game vocabulary (teammate, opponent, pass, sportsmanship) and a game-rules and fair-play quiz.
+Fundamental movement skills and any physical performance or skill assessment are inherently practical (played, not printed) and honestly stay out of scope, not turned into printables.

 Explore Health and Physical Education β†’